Checking the accessibility of teaching materials ensures that we are supporting the success of all students.

 Colour is a helpful visual signpost of hierarchy and/or meaning; however, screen readers are unable to recognize it.
 It is therefore best used in combination with text or symbols.
 Using colour alone to denote hierarchy and/or meaning will limit accessibility for those with visual impairments (e.g., colour blindness or low vision).

 Page layouts need to be clear, consistent and easily navigated.
 Font family size and colour should be easily legible.
 For example, a single column with chunked content is more easily navigated than double columns.

 Your content will be scanned by screen readers as well as accessed by low vision users.
 If you create your page layout for these readers, everyone will benefit.

-Video and captions
+Video captions and transcriptions

 Video can be demanding for many types of learner.
 Textual descriptions, or captions, can at least help to describe what is happening on screen.

 Multiple factors can affect the accessibility of online video, from technical limitations such as low bandwidth or poor connectivity, to individual preferences and limitations.
 Many learners prefer textual representations but, for visually impaired learners, these are essential.